gezxgen/WHC/README.md

 # WHC
-working hours calculator for lazy people.
+Working hours calculator for lazy people (using customtkinter)